egordorichev/BurningKnight/item_ideas.md

 ### pets

 * ntte inspired {
- * crystal, works like prysm, but randomly teleports somewhere near the player
  * some bird, pick ups keys, coins, targets hearts first
  * someone, has a lighting/laser going from him to you, passive damage
- * backpack, but for active items?
  * simple summon, simple damage
 }